MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-administrator-guide.md

 In enterprise environments, it's common for system administrators to deploy installations to end-users from a network share or by using systems management software.
 We've designed the Visual Studio setup engine to support enterprise deployment, allowing system administrators the ability to create a network install location, to pre-configure installation defaults, to deploy product keys during the installation process, and to manage product updates after a successful rollout.
 This administrator guide provides scenario-based guidance for enterprise deployment in networked environments.

-## Deploying Visual Studio 2017 in an enterprise environment
+## Deploy Visual Studio 2017 in an enterprise environment

 You can deploy Visual Studio 2017 to client workstations as long as each target computer meets the [minimum installation requirements](https://www.visualstudio.com/en-us/productinfo/vs2017-system-requirements-vs).
 Whether you're deploying through software like System Center or through a batch file, you'll typically want to go through the following steps: